A chancers guide to riding a motorcycle around India

 The road fell away now trailing the descent of the mountain and below a vast open plain swept into view.
 Fields full with freshly planted seedlings and crops ready for harvest interlaced in a patchwork of agriculture.
 I cruised the long slope towards my stop for the evening.

 Wai sits on the Krishna river about fifty miles from Pune.
 The town was once of some prominence in the days of the Peshawar.
 Two Maratha Brahmin have their origins here.
 I took a patrol of the early evening streets in search of fodder, settling for a thali and chai.
-A classic choice for an India motorcycle tour.
+A classic choice for a motorcycle tour of India.

 Wai to Aurangebad